 Our visit starts in the gardens of Versailles facing the Southern Wing of the palace.

 “This picture was taken on a warm September evening a few minutes before the sun goes below the horizon.
 This time of the year offers the most beautiful sunsets.
 You can feel how peaceful the palace gets once most of the visitors are gone”

 Once inside, we are dazzled by all the marbles, the gold and the luxurious beauty surrounding us.
 This is the Versailles everyone knows.
-The majestic Hall of Mirrors with its 357 mirrors reflecting the light coming through the large windows.
+The majestic Hall of Mirrors with its 357 mirrors reflects the light coming through the large windows.

-In this picture you can see this magnificent Hall of Mirrors before twilight when the last rays of sun are reflected in the mirrors giving the room this incredible atmosphere.
+In this picture, you can see this magnificent Hall of Mirrors before twilight when the last rays of the sun are reflected in the mirrors giving the room this incredible atmosphere.
 Of course, visiting privately this place during the day or at night is a completely different experience and you could easily spend a whole day in this hall enjoying how the light makes it all change.
 During our visit, we asked Antoine what is his favourite moment to visit the Hall of Mirrors and his answer was: by night.

 The other grandiose gallery in Versailles is the great Battles Gallery.
 It is twice longer than the Hall of Mirrors and shows the most impressive example of the transformation the palace went through during the reign of the last King of the French, Louis-Philippe.

-“As a lover of the 19th century, this gallery is one of my favorite rooms of the palace.
+“As a lover of the 19th century, this gallery is one of my favourite rooms of the palace.
 The light, the grandeur of the architecture and the incredible perspective the gallery offers make it a dream place for photographers.”

 The gallery covers almost the entire first floor of the South Wing of the Palace and depicts nearly 15 centuries of French military successes, from Clovis to Napoleon, through 33 monumental paintings.